-The ACT Math test is a marathon: you will have 60 minutes to answer 60 multiple-choice questions.
-In order to prepare for the race, you’ll want a thorough knowledge of the content of the test and to train yourself in timing and problem-solving strategies.
+You’ll need strategies for the ACT math section, because it’s a marathon: you will have 60 minutes to answer 60 multiple-choice questions.
+In order to prepare for the race, you’ll need a thorough knowledge of the content of the test and to train yourself in timing and problem-solving strategies.

 Mark it and Skip it

 As we said, you will have 60 minutes to answer 60 multiple choice questions so you do not want to spend too much time on any one problem.
-Don’t let a question stump you for too long before you mark it, skip it, and move on.
+If you get stumped on a question, mark it, skip it, and move on.
 You can also mark the questions you answered but were unsure if you answered correctly.
-Make sure you have a watch or can see the clock because you really need to keep track of the time.
+Make sure you have a watch or can see the clock because you need to keep track of the time.

 Return to your unanswered or unsure questions when you have just a few minutes left in that hour.
 There is not a penalty for incorrect responses; instead, you receive credit for each question you answer correctly, so do not leave any answers blank.